matrixorigin/matrixorigin.io.cn/docs/MatrixOne/parser_camp_event.md

   ON DUPLICATE KEY UPDATE c=9;
 ```

 If the result of `INSERT ...
-ON DUPLICATE KEY UPDATE` is incorrect such as the following example, there should be notified error messages to users and this statement failed.
+ON DUPLICATE KEY UPDATE` is incorrect such as the following example，there should be notified error messages to users and this statement failed。

 ```
 INSERT INTO t1 (a,b,c) VALUES (1,2,3)